petrov-mg/ignite-extensions/modules/spring-data-2.2-ext/README.txt

 Apache Ignite Spring Data 2.2 module provides an integration with Spring Data 2.2 framework.

-To enable Spring Data 2.2 module when starting a standalone node, move 'optional/ignite-spring-data' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
-The content of the module folder will be added to classpath in this case.

 Main features:

 - Supports multiple Ignite instances on same JVM (@RepositoryConfig).